Uberi/University-Notes/STAT231/STAT231.md

 Tutorial test 1 was today.
 Start working on chapter 2 end of chapter problems.

-The tutorial test had a few questions about parameter estimation - estimating the parameters for a statistical model based on a sample of a population/process, and quantoify how good those estimates are.
+The tutorial test had a few questions about parameter estimation - estimating the parameters for a statistical model based on a sample of a population/process, and quantify how good those estimates are.

 For example, we can estimate $\mu$ in a normal distribution as the sample mean, or $\sigma^2$ as the sample variance.
 We could also use the sample proportion to estimate $p$ in a Binomial distribution.
 We figured this out intuitively, but there are formal ways to estimate parameters too.
 In this course, we'll look at the Method of Maximum Likelihood (MLE), the most often used method.
 Another common one is the Bayesian Estimation Method.